Xoma163/CS2Rank/README.md

 # CS2Rank

-## Getting players rank in cs2 by auth and share codes
+## Get players rank in cs2 by auth and share codes

 ### Requirements: